 Here you’ll find a closed-off lagoon on the other side of the beach.
 The man-made lake is enveloped by golden sand and offers electric blue water devoid of any tumbling waves.
 If you’re looking for a spot to wade and disconnect from the world, this is it.

 If you want to toss a little culture into your first 24 hours in Honolulu, venture into downtown Honolulu to check out some of the city’s cultural sites.
-Keep on the lookout for top Honolulu tourist attractions like Ala Moana Center, Honolulu Museum of Art, and Iolani Palace, the only former royal palace in the United States.
+Keep on the lookout for top things to do in Honolulu like Ala Moana Center, Honolulu Museum of Art, and Iolani Palace, the only former royal palace in the United States.

 Day 2: Central Oahu